vintasoftware/aurorae/docs/adr/0004_payment_amount_format.md

 - R$ 1.000,00  -> 100000

-The type to represent this field is mapped on `types.PaymentAmount`.
+The type to represent this field is mapped on `types.PaymentAmount`, this is type inherits from a general format used by other fields.
 Any other format will raise an error.

 We based this decision on a public API of a brazilian bank called Nubank.
 Attributes used to display information to the users are formatted with the correct currency format, but other payment/credit/debit amounts are saved as integers.